microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

     @start_ip_address = 'Person B VM Public IP',
     @end_ip_address = 'Person B VM Public IP'
 ```
-4. *Person B* should run the following T-SQL to authorize *Person A* to their server:
+4. *Person B* should run the following T-SQL when connected to their AdventureWorks database to authorize *Person A* to their server:
 ```sql
 -- Create the Azure AD user with access to the server CREATE USER <Person A Azure AD account> FROM EXTERNAL PROVIDER;